datmo/datmo/examples/R/README.md

         $ mkdir MY_DATMO_PROJECT
         $ cd MY_DATMO_PROJECT

-2. Initialize the datmo project
+2. Initialize the datmo project (skip this step if using an example with .Rmd)

         $ datmo init

 3. Copy/save example files within project folder (if directory, copy the contents of the directory)

         $ cp /path/to/SCRIPT_NAME.R .

+   If it is an Rmd notebook, you can run the following

+        $ cp /path/to/NOTEBOOK_NAME.Rmd .

    If the filename for the example is a directory then you can run the following